roadster-rs/roadster/book/src/features/configuration.md

 - [`AsyncSource`](https://docs.rs/config/latest/config/trait.AsyncSource.html)s (highest -- overrides lower precedence
   values)

-If the `config-yml` feature is enabled, files with extensions `.yml` and `.yaml`.
+If the `config-yml` feature is enabled, files with extensions `.yml` and `.yaml` will be read as well.
 The precedence of all supported file extensions is the following:

 - `.yml` (lowest)